stepangordeev/stepangordeev.github.io/_pages/about.md

 ---

-I am a Postdoctoral Research Associate at the University of Connecticut.
-I completed my Ph.D. in Economics at the University of Rochester in 2022.
-I will be joining Texas Christian University in August 2024.
+I am an Assistant Professor of Economics at Texas Christian University.
+I completed my Ph.D. in Economics at the University of Rochester in 2022 and served as a Postdoctoral Research Associate at the University of Connecticut in 2022--2024.

 My research is at the intersection of macroeconomics and development.